CryptoCompareLTD/FIX-Guide/README.md

 **Please note**, only a single concurrent connection is supported per API key.

-Based on the Symbols returned in the SecurityList it is possible to subscribe using a [Market Data Request](https://www.onixs.biz/fix-dictionary/4.4/msgtype_v_86.html) message with Symbols formatted as per Market representations defined above.
+Based on the Symbols returned in the SecurityList it is possible to subscribe using a [Market Data Request](https://www.onixs.biz/fix-dictionary/4.4/msgtype_v_86.html) (V) message with Symbols formatted as per Market representations defined above.

-Once a subscription has been established to a valid market, the client will receive regular [MarketD Data](https://www.onixs.biz/fix-dictionary/4.4/msgtype_w_87.html) messages.
+Once one or more valid subscriptions have been established to valid markets, the client will receive regular [MarketD Data](https://www.onixs.biz/fix-dictionary/4.4/msgtype_w_87.html) (W) messages whenever market updates occur.

+Other message types are unsupported at this time.